 - a.
-Supervisory to a higher pay grade in a supervisory positon= minimum of paygrade or 5% (whichever is greater). - Supervisory to Management/Executive = minimum of paygrade or 10% (whichever is greater).
+Professional to a higher pay grade professional positon = minimum of pay grade or 5% (whichever is greater); - b.
+Professional to Supervisory or Management/Executive = Minimum of Paygrade or 10% (whichever is greater).

-ARTICLE 30 - REGULARLY SCHEDULED PART-TIME EMPLOYEES
+ARTICLE 34 - REGULARLY SCHEDULED PART-TIME EMPLOYEES

-Section 1: Regularly scheduled part time non-seasonal employees shall enjoy rights in all Collective Bargaining Agreement articles except for the following:
+Section 1: Regularly scheduled non-seasonal part time employees shall enjoy rights in all Collective Bargaining Agreement articles except for the following:

+- Article 6 Hours of Work

+- Article 8 Certification Pay

-- Article 6 Contracting and Subcontracting
+- Article 9 Contracting and Subcontracting

-- Article 8 Pension and Pension Plan
+- Article 11 Pension and Pension Plan

-- Article 9 Lay-off and Recall
+- Article 13 Lay-off and Recall

-- Article 4410- Sick Leave (except as provided below in this Article)
+- Article 14- Sick Leave (except as provided below in this Article)

-- Article 13 Bereavement Leave (except as provided below in this Article)
+- Article 17 Bereavement Leave (except as provided below in this Article)

-- Article 17 Special Leave and Leave of Absence (except FMLA for employees who meet the minimum qualifications)
+- Article 21 Special Leave and Leave of Absence (except FMLA for employees who meet the minimum qualifications).

-- Article 22 Educational Reimbursement
+- Article 27 Educational Reimbursement

-- Article 23 Voluntary Demotions
+- Article 28 Voluntary Demotions

-- Article 27 Certification Pay